-Visit to Old Age Homes, Orphanages etc. by grades K-4 students took place and children performed for the inmates and learnt lessons in compassion, caring and sharing.
+Visit to Old Age Homes, Orphanages etc.: Grades K-4 students performed for the residents and learnt lessons in compassion, caring and sharing.

-Financial Literacy Programs: - A financial literacy program was implemented focusing on money and savings in grades 7-12.
-The students of grade 12 researched the topics and created posters etc., to display in the communities.
-Financial awareness was also imparted to students from grade 6 onwards with the support of the students from grade 11 and 12.
+Financial Literacy Programs: A financial literacy program was implemented focusing on money and savings in Grades 7-12.
+The students of Grade 12 researched the topics and created posters etc., to display in the communities.
+Financial awareness was also imparted to students from Grade 6 onwards with the support of the students from Grade 11 and 12.